lukaszrohan-glitch/PyCharmMiscProject/QUICKSTART_LIVE.md

-# 🚀 Arkuszownia SMB - LIVE NOW!
+# 🚀 Synterra - LIVE NOW!

 ## ✅ Application is LIVE and Running